Cloudflare Workers are serverless functions that run on Cloudflare’s global network.

 Prerequisites

 You are about to create a simple Cloudflare Worker that logs a message to the console.
-Sequin will trigger this worker by sending a HTTP POST request to the worker’s URL with the payload of the database row that changed.
+You’ll trigger this worker by setting up a Webhook sink in Sequin that sends a HTTP POST request to the worker’s URL with the payload of the database row that changed.

 You’ll need the following: